Kairotic/coding-with-knots/quipu.md

 figure of eight knot (yellow is unknown or missing).
 We are interested in the overall data rather than the specific values so the value of the knot sets the brightness of the pixel.
-The colour variations for the pendants are reresented, but there is no difference between twisted and alternating colours, also no twist direction is visualised.
+The colour variations for the pendants are represented, but there is no difference between twisted and alternating colours, also no twist direction is visualised.

+Such a representation makes it easier to compare whole quipus, to compare their parts, to find reoccurring details and to shift focus from global to local structure.

 ![](figures/hp017.png)